 A copy can be purchased on the site of the editorial Gallucci.

-If such an inclined gift could put in embarrassment friends and family, in the last book of Marion Fayolle (only in French for the time being) you can find illustrations about a more sentimental issues.
+If such an inclined gift could put in embarrassment to your friends and family, in the last book of Marion Fayolle (only in French for the time being) you can find illustrations about more sentimental issues.
 You can buy Les amours suspendues on Amazon.